AfeefaDe/afeefa-messaging/README.md

 **Authenticate request** > `Router`
 - check request origin (CORS)
 - limit similar requests to a maximum per time or sth.
-- further authentication to avoid DoS like attacks
+- further more require a secret key

 **Building the message** > `MessageBuilder`
 - combine incoming dynamic data with message templates
-- create a readable message for each communication platform to serve (e.g. responsive mails for various clients)
+- create a readable message for each communication platform to serve, e.g. responsive mails for various clients in HTML and plain text

 **Sending the message** > `Messenger`
 - e.g. use SMTP mailer for mails